abailly/sensei/docs/index.md

 # What is sensei?

-_sensei_ is a personal assistant for monitoring and, hopefully, improving one's workflow and work process.
+_sensei_ is a personal assistant for taking notes, writing blog posts, monitoring and, hopefully, improving one's workflow and work process.
 It allows one to record various _events_ and take notes while working in an as smooth and seamless as possible way, and then provides an API and an interface to explore those events.

 # Install